Illumina/strelka/docs/userGuide/trainingGermlineEmpiricalScore.md

 Given a strelka gVCF genome.vcf.gz and a corresponding platinum genomes truth vcf with a bed file specifying confident regions, the following steps will produce two CSV feature files suitable for EVS training/testing of the snv and indel models.

-### Step 1a: Preliminary filtering of the VCF file:
+### Step 1a: Preliminary filtering of the VCF file

 First we need to filter out some unwanted gVCF entries.
 The following extracts the list of scoring features for use in Step 1c and removes the following: